Non-asymptotic Global Convergence Rates of BFGS with Exact Line Search: Global linear convergence rates

-Comparing the results in Corollary~\ref{corollary_2} with those in Corollary~\ref{corollary_1}, we observe that BFGS with $B_0 = \mu I$ requires additional $d\log \kappa$ iterations to achieve a similar linear rate as in the first case.
-However, as we present in the next section, the choice of the initial Hessian approximation matrix $B_0 = \mu I$ achieves a better superlinear convergence rate.
+When $k \geq d\log{\kappa}$, we achieve the global linear convergence rate in \eqref{corollary_1_2}.
+Moreover, when $k \geq (1 + C_0)d\log{\kappa} + 3C_0\kappa\min\{2(1 + C_0), 1 +\sqrt{\kappa}\}$, we reach the second linear convergence rate in \eqref{corollary_1_3}.
+Comparing the above results, we observe that BFGS with $B_0 = \mu I$ requires additional $d\log \kappa$ iterations to achieve a similar linear rate as in the first case.
+However, as we present in the next section, the choice of the initial Hessian approximation matrix $B_0 = \mu I$ could achieve a superlinear rate faster.
 This trade-off between the linear and superlinear convergence phase is the fundamental consequence of different choices of the initial Hessian approximation matrix in our convergence analysis.